 To test a board's ability in firm snow, we rode anything and everything that wasn't powder.
 It ranged from perfect corn snow to boilerplate spring melt-freeze crusts.
 We did our best to collect anecdotal information from our experience to analyze how the board did and assessed security when traversing, carving, and sideslipping.

 In addition to thoroughly testing all of the models in a wide range of snow conditions, we examined them in the garage and dissected them on a spreadsheet.
 We weighed every competitor on the same scale.
-We removed pucks, but left on whale clips and hooks.
+We removed pucks but left on whale clips and hooks.
 For the channel boards, we left in the slider screws.
-Weight is tremendously important for equipment that will spend the vast majority its existence ascending mountains, and yet is rarely listed by manufacturers.
+Weight is tremendously important for equipment that will spend the vast majority of its existence ascending mountains, and yet is rarely listed by manufacturers.

 We busted out a calculator and created a weight to surface area chart to fairly compare the splits in our review.
 We recommend using the weight to surface area measurement to compare weight between splitboards.
 While not perfect, it is more accurate than just comparing weights since boards often vary in size and shape.
 It is possible to reproduce this chart to compare boards outside our review.
 Here is our equation for calculating this value. ((Tip Width + Waist width + tail width) / 3) x length = surface area in cm^2.

 (Weight in grams) / (surface area in cm^2) = weight per surface area in g/cm^2.